If you have to do it more than once, automate it!

 [email protected]:~/scripts$ hello.sh Hello, World!

 It works!
 This takes us to the end of this tutorial.
 I hope you now have some basic idea about shell scripting.
+You can download the PDF below and practice what you learned with some sample scripting challenges.
+Their solutions are also provided in case you need hints.

 Since I introduced you to PATH variable, stay tuned for the next bash scripting tutorial where I discuss shell variables in detail.